aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/slicercacheitem/_index.md

 ```

-Specifies whether the SlicerItem is selected or not.
+Specifies whether the [SlicerCacheItem](../../com.aspose.cells/slicercacheitem) is selected or not.

+**Remarks**

+Please use [Slicer.selectItems(String[],boolean)](../../com.aspose.cells/slicer\#selectItems-String---boolean-) method instead if you want to select item.
+Because this refresh operation causes poor performance due to full data reload every time selection changes.

 **Returns:**
 boolean